GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/index.md

 extension's components will depend on its functionality and may not require every option.

 This tutorial will build an extension that allows the user to change the background color of the currently focused page.
-It will use many core components to give an introductory demonstration of their relationships.
+It will use many of the extension platform's components to give an introductory demonstration of their relationships.

 To start, create a new directory to hold the extension's files.